St. Josaphat Cathedral Parish

-We are a community and a parish family of 600 households, open to all who desire to hear the word of God and come to the knowledge of truth.
+As members of St. Josaphat Cathedral, we are a community and a parish family of about 600 households.
+We are open to all who desire to hear the word of God and come to the knowledge of truth.
 All who seek the truth with an open heart are welcome!
+Every Divine Liturgy, in “spirit and truth,” we gather to worship the one true God, our Heavenly Father, revealed to us in fullness by His Beloved Son, our Lord Jesus Christ, and by His Holy Spirit.

 We are Catholic